UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

 Useful Resources: [Git Documentation](https://git-scm.com/doc), [Git Credential Manager Documentation](https://github.com/git-ecosystem/git-credential-manager/blob/main/README.md)

 ## Miniconda
 Miniconda is a lightweight version of [Conda](https://en.wikipedia.org/wiki/Conda_(package_manager)), a tool that helps you manage programming environments and install the right packages (dependencies) for each project.
 It lets you keep different setups side by side, so your tools don’t conflict across projects.

+- **🚨 Important**: If you already have Anaconda (a full-featured version of Conda), you can keep using it, no need to install Miniconda.
 - How to install Miniconda
   - Visit the [Miniconda Installation Page](https://docs.conda.io/projects/miniconda/en/latest/index.html).
   - Choose and download the appropriate installer based on your system architecture: [x86_64-based systems](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh) | [ARM-based systems](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-aarch64.sh) | [IBM Z mainframes](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-s390x.sh)